fenago/python-networking-sysadmins/development/lab_guides/Lab_2.md

 ![](./images/C13963_02_15.jpg)

-Figure 2.15: Employee data in a table
+Caption: Employee data in a table

 Follow these steps to complete this activity: